-In particular, J0537-6910 is one of the most actively glitching pulsars we know of, probably because of its very high spin-down rate (see \citep{Ho_big_glitcher_2020} and \citep{Akbal2021arXiv} for a recent summary of its properties).
-Its glitching behaviour seems to be particularly favourable to glitch prediction due to the presence of some degree of correlation between the waiting time from one glitch to the next and the amplitude of the first glitch \citep{middleditch2006,Ferdman2018ApJ,Antonopoulou2018MNRAS}.
+In particular, J0537-6910 is one of the most actively glitching pulsars we know of, probably because of its high spin-down rate (see \cite{Ho_big_glitcher_2020} and \cite{Akbal2021arXiv} for a recent summary of its properties).
+Its glitching behaviour seems to be particularly favourable to glitch prediction due to the presence of some degree of correlation between the waiting time from one glitch to the next and the amplitude of the first glitch \cite{middleditch2006,Ferdman2018ApJ,Antonopoulou2018MNRAS}.
 The analysis of its cumulative glitch amplitude in Fig.~\ref{fig:fit_activity} also reveals an imprint of such a time-predictable behaviour.

-Apart from the case of J0537-6910 and to a less extent J1801-2304, only a few statistically compelling correlations are found between the size of a glitch and the time to the preceding or the succeeding glitch \citep{Melatos2018ApJ}.
-This may sound counterintuitive, if glitches are threshold-triggered events, as both the starquake and the vortex avalanches scenarios seems to indicate.
-However, this absence of obvious correlations can be reproduced in terms of a state-dependent Poisson process for the internal stress $\sigma(t)$, where the rate with which a glitch is triggered diverges as the internal stress reaches a threshold $\sigma_c$ \citep{Fulgenzi2017,Carlin2019MNRAS}.
-Alternatively, Fig.~\eqref{fig:quake} suggests that the lack of obvious correlations may be due to a process that does not conserve neither $\sigma^c$ nor $\sigma^{low}$.
-Within the vortex avalanche scenario the non-constancy of the upper and lower thresholds is naturally explained because the vortex configurations is expected to move from a local minimum to another in a complex landscape as sketched in Fig.~\ref{fig:pinningladscape}: each starting minimum would be associated to a different $\sigma^c$, and every final position in the landscape to a certain $\sigma^{low}$.
-Unsurprisingly, the exact sequence of such values would depend on the past history of the system (also in view of the possible presence of hysteresis) and only very long observations could unveil some statistical properties of such landscape \citep{antonelli2020MNRAS}\footnote{ Note added to the arxiv version: besides \citep{antonelli2020MNRAS}, hysteresis and properties the pinning landscape are also explored in the recent paper \citep{link2022ApJ}, thanks to simulations of vortex filaments similar to those developed in \citep{link2009}. }.
+Apart from the case of J0537-6910 (and, to a lesser extent, J1801-2304), only a few statistically compelling correlations are found between the size of a glitch and the time to the preceding or the succeeding glitch \cite{Melatos2018ApJ}.
+Given that glitches are likely to be threshold-triggered events, this may sound counterintuitive.
+However, this absence of obvious correlations can be reproduced in terms of a state-dependent Poisson process for the internal stress $\sigma(t)$, where the rate with which a glitch is triggered diverges as the internal stress reaches a threshold $\sigma_c$ \cite{Fulgenzi2017,Carlin2019MNRAS}.
+Alternatively, Fig.~\ref{fig:quake} suggests that the lack of obvious correlations may be due to a process that conserves neither $\sigma^c$ nor $\sigma^{low}$.

-As the number of glitches detected in single pulsars grows enough for allowing systematic and reliable studies of the statistical properties of the glitching behavior, it will be more and more important to ask why and how these properties change across the pulsar population in relation with the estimated pulsar age, magnetic field, temperature and spin-down rate.